poisonednumber/Scanner-map/README.md

 -   **Remote Transcription Issues:**
     -   Ensure the faster-whisper-server is running and accessible at the FASTER_WHISPER_SERVER_URL.
     -   Check the server's logs for errors (e.g., CUDA/cuDNN errors on the server).
+-   **OpenAI Transcription Issues:**
+    -   Verify OPENAI_API_KEY is correct and has Whisper API access.
+    -   Check OpenAI account usage limits and billing status.
+-   **ICAD Transcription Issues:**
+    -   Ensure ICAD Transcribe server is running and accessible at the ICAD_URL.
+    -   Check ICAD server logs for errors (docker logs if using Docker).
+    -   Verify the model/profile specified in ICAD_PROFILE exists on the server.
+    -   Check if ICAD_API_KEY is required for your server configuration.
 -   **Geocoding Issues:**
     -   Ensure the correct geocoding.js file is in place.
     -   Check the relevant API key (Maps_API_KEY or LOCATIONIQ_API_KEY) is correct in .env.